View programs

-Whether you’re interested in the creative, technical or business side of radio, television or web-based media, the two-year Broadcasting – Radio and Contemporary Media program offers the practical experience you need to excel in this fast-paced industry.
-Through community involvement and hands-on learning opportunities, you will explore traditional and emerging broadcasting methods, as well as marketing, entrepreneurial and management techniques.
+The two-year Broadcasting – Radio and Contemporary Media program provides students with the practical experience needed to excel in the fast-paced broadcasting industry, preparing them for careers across the creative, technical and business sides of radio, television, web and social media content creation.
+Through community involvement and hands-on learning opportunities, students explore traditional and emerging broadcasting methods, as well as marketing, entrepreneurial and management techniques.

-As a graduate, you will be skilled in planning, promoting, creating and hosting both live and pre-recorded programs for a variety of media using current software, broadcast technologies and social media.
-Your skills in these areas could lead to employment in a radio or television station.
+Graduates of the program are equipped with the skills to plan, promote, create and host both live and pre-recorded content for a variety of media platforms using current software, broadcast technologies and social media.
+These skills could lead to employment in a radio or television station, video production company or social media channel.

 Durham College also offers degree completion opportunities with a number of Canadian and international institutions.
 Sample diploma-to-degree opportunities include: